Types of butterflies whose wings can be found in our jewellery

 Junonia almanac

-belongs to the butterfly family (Nymphalidae).
-It is typical for its brown colouration with dominant large coloured eyes.
+belongs to the butterfly family (NymphalidaeIt is characterised by its brown colouring with dominant large colourful eyespots.
 It occurs across the entire Asian continent.
-It can be found in forest clearings, palm-fringed beaches, savannahs and dry forests.
-It flies throughout the year, but most frequently from April to October.
+We can find it in forest clearings, palm-lined beaches, savannas, and dry forests.
+It flies throughout the year, but most abundantly from April to October.
 It was first described by Swedish biologist Carl von Linné in his 1758 work.

 Morpho aega